FelixHohne/phylo-lib/README.md

 **Pairwise Alignment using the Needleman-Wunsch algorithm:** The Needleman-Wunsch algorithm is a globally optimal algorithm for finding the pairwise alignment of two strings using dynamic programming.
 Here we implement it to find an optimal alignment of two pairs of DNA sequences.
+We then pretty-print the final alignment.

 ```OCaml
 let dna1 = Dna.from_string "AATCGTAGGCCCC"